Fellowship-of-the-Link/old-TfT-test1/project/How to contribute.md

 ### Send in your personal profile or *new* tool or practice pages

-Submit your personal profile, along with any tool or practice pages not already mentioned, by downloading TKTK, edit it locally and:
+Submit your personal profile, along with any tool or practice pages not already mentioned, by:

+* download an existing example file (from [[People]], [[Tools]] or [[Practices]])
+* save it with the name of the person, tool or practice
+* edit the content and submit it via one of the following methods:
 	* email it to us (see [[Contact us]])
 	* submit via this form (*to be created*)
 	* post it to the dedicated [Thinking Tools Map Project](https://chat.collectivesensecommons.org/agora/channels/ogm-thinking-tools-map-project) chat channel on CSC Mattermost

-Please follow the template.
 You can edit a markdown file using any text editor (Notepad, Text Edit, Obsidian, etc.).
 Any questions? [[Contact us]]

 ### Improve existing tool or practice pages